Cveinnt/yant/README.md

       --low [float]                    Set threshold value for what is considered a low GPU usage.
 Should be a float value between 0 and 1.
                                        Default: 0.1

+      --high-color [str]               Customize color output for what is considered a high GPU usage.
+Should be a string.
+                                       Default: 'red'

+      --mid-color [str]                Customize color output for what is considered a mid-level GPU usage.
+Should be a string.
+                                       Default: 'yellow'

+      --low-color [str]                Customize color output for what is considered a low GPU usage.
+Should be a string.
+                                       Default: 'green'

       --show-gpu                       Toggle GPU name disply.
 Sometimes `nvidia-smi` does not display the full GPU name.
 Use this flag to display the full name.
 Only available to GeForce GPUs.

 Outputs are color coded, specifically:
 - red means: `GPU utilization` or `GPU memory` >= `high`
 - yellow means: `low` <= `GPU utilization` or `GPU memory` < `high`
 - green means: `GPU utilization` or `GPU memory` < `low`

+As shown above, you may also change the colors if you'd like.
+Here's a list of available colors: `["grey", "red", "green", "yellow", "blue", "magenta", "cyan", "white"]`

-Note: for backward compatibility, `nvidia-smi | python3 yant.py` is also supported.
+*Note:* for backward compatibility, `nvidia-smi | python3 yant.py` is also supported.

-Note: running inside a container (docker, singularity, ...), `nvidia-smi` can only see processes running in the container.
+*Note:* running inside a container (docker, singularity, ...), `nvidia-smi` can only see processes running in the container.

 ## License